ShubhadeepSadhukhan1993/fastSF/README.md

 You can enter `true` or `false`

-`true`: Calculate the structure function of a scalar field.
+`true`: Calculate the structure function for a given scalar field.

-`false`: Calculate the structure function of a vector field.
+`false`: Calculate the structure function for a given velocity field.

 #### `program: 2D_switch`

 You can enter `true` or `false`.

-`true`: Calculate the structure function for two dimensional field.
+`true`: Calculate the structure function for two dimensional fields.

-`false`: Calculate the structure function for three dimensional field.
+`false`: Calculate the structure function for three dimensional fields.

 #### `program: Only_logitudinal`

-This entry is for structure function of velocity  fields only.
+This entry is for structure functions for velocity  fields only.
 You can enter `true` or `false`.

 `true`: Compute only the longitudinal structure function.